TPS Built on Honesty and Integrity

 Do TPS Benefits Expire?

 Yes, though they last for at least several years in a grand majority of circumstances and can be extended as the situation demands.
 TPS benefits only last as long as the designation period for a given country.
-Should your benefits expire, you will be expected to leave the United States, otherwise you will begin accruing unlawful presence that can make future legal immigration more challenging.
+Should your benefits expire, you will be expected to leave the United States.
+Otherwise, you will begin accruing unlawful presence that can make future legal immigration more challenging.

 The Secretary of DHS can elect to extend a designation period for a given country at any time.
 They are required to publish a decision, one way or the other, at least 60 days before a designation period is set to expire.
 Extensions can be made in 6, 12, or 18-month increments.
-Should the Secretary choose not to extend a designation, you will have the 60-day window to make preparations to depart the country.
+Should the Secretary choose not to extend a designation, you will have a 60-day window to make preparations to depart the country.

 The decision on whether to extend TPS designations is meant to reflect the evolving situation in the affected country.
 If the inciting situation – a civil war or a tsunami, for example – has measurably improved, the Secretary is unlikely to extend the designation.
-If the situation has stagnated or worsened – say, if an armed conflict remains ongoing, or critical services following a natural disaster have not been restored – an extension may be warranted.
+If the situation has stagnated or worsened – say, if an armed conflict remains ongoing or critical services following a natural disaster have not been restored – an extension may be warranted.
 In theory, the goal is to avoid sending foreign nations back to a dangerous situation, though political machinations can sometimes appear to interfere with the law’s intentions.

 With all of that said, pending litigation has rendered the fallout of an expired TPS designation murky.
 Lawsuits are still working through the court process objecting to the expiration of TPS designations for Haiti, Honduras, Nepal, El Salvador, Nicaragua, and Sudan.
 Early court injunctions have automatically extended each of these countries’ expirations to at least 1/4/2021.
 It is unclear how the lawsuits might resolve or if additional suits will be filed to fight scheduled expirations for the remaining TPS designations.